Loma Bridge, originally constructed in 1914, will soon undergo a seismic

 Bridge.
 The Department of Public Works

-is creating a traffic management plan to assist the flow of traffic featured on
+is creating a traffic management plan to assist the flow of traffic.
+A community meeting

 providing more information on the La Loma Bridge Project will be held in winter